 Michael J. Cleare, Ph.D.

 For nine years, Cleare was a member of the board of directors of the Canadian biotechnology company, AnorMed, which he helped to spin off from Johnson Matthey in 1996, until its acquisition by Genzyme in 2006.
 Cleare was a board member of Skysong Innovations, LLC from 2007 through 2016.
 Currently he serves on the board of directors for the UCLA Technology Development Corporation, which is responsible for all of UCLA’s technology transfer and corporate relations activities.

 Cleare holds a B.Sc. and a M.S. from Imperial College in London and a Ph.D. from London University, where he worked in the laboratories of Nobel Laureate Sir Geoffrey Wilkinson.
-He has published over 40 scientific papers, many in peer reviewed journals, and is a named inventor on over 10 patents, including the fundamental composition patent for carboplatin.
+Cleare has published over 40 scientific papers, many in peer reviewed journals, and is a named inventor on over 10 patents, including the fundamental composition patent for carboplatin.

 We’re committed to helping you succeed.